 Nuts & berries coffee cake muffins

-- Preheat oven to 350 degrees Fahrenheit and grease or line a standard muffin tin
+- Preheat oven to 350°F and line or grease muffin tray

 - Combine brown sugar and cinnamon in a small bowl to create crumble